Sparse reconstruction in spin systems I: iid spins: Introduction and main results

 This notion of revealment was introduced in \cite{SS} for randomized algorithms computing Boolean functions by asking bits one-by-one, allowed to use the information already obtained in choosing which bit to ask next, along with extra randomness.
 Many interesting functions are known to have small revealment algorithms computing their values, and the key discovery of Schramm and Steif in \cite{SS} was that such functions are necessarily noise sensitive.
 Although this is not the usual definition, noise sensitivity can be defined in terms of $\clue$, and then the result of \cite{SS} can be stated as follows: if $f_n$ can be computed with a randomized algorithm with revealment $\delta_n$, and $\cB^{1-\eta_n}$ is an iid Bernoulli$(1-\eta_n)$ subset of $V_n$, with $\eta_n / \sqrt{\delta_n} \to \infty$, then $\E\big[ \clue(f_n \given \cB^{1-\eta_n}) \big] \to 0$.

-If $\cU$ was a small revealment subset, independent of $\pi^{\otimes V}$, which had a clue close to 1 about $f$, then asking the bits in $\cU$ would be a randomized algorithm that approximately computes $f$, hence the above theorem from \cite{SS} would say that $f$ is noise sensitive.
+If $\cU$ was a small revealment subset, independent of $\cF_V$, which had a clue close to 1 about $f$, then asking the bits in $\cU$ would be a randomized algorithm that approximately computes $f$, hence the above theorem from \cite{SS} would say that $f$ is noise sensitive.
 But then, even the high density random set $\cB^{1-\eta}$ would have a small clue, so do we not get a contradiction to $\cU$ having large clue, obtaining a proof of Theorem~\ref{t.cluerandom} immediately from \cite{SS}?

 The answer is ``no'', for two reasons.
 One, getting from non-vanishing clue to a clue close to 1 does not seem to be an obvious matter (see Question~\ref{q.cpshape} at the end of the paper).
 Two, a small revealment random set $\cU$ might be quite different from an iid Bernoulli random set.
-Consider, e.g., one of the standard noise sensitive Boolean functions $\Tr_k$, where $k2^k$ fair bits form $2^k$ tribes of size $k$ each, and the output is $1$ if{f} there is at least one tribe where all bits are 1.
-Here, asking all the bits in a fixed small proportion of the tribes gives a small but non-vanishing clue as $k\to\infty$, in contrast with asking an iid Bernoulli subset of the bits, with any density that is bounded away from 1.
-(See also Question~\ref{q.cpsense}.)
+A trivial example is when we ask all the bits with probability $\delta$ and none of the bits with probability $1-\delta$.
+This simple strategy achieves an average clue of $\delta$ for any function (the best possible according to Theorem \ref{t.cluerandom}), in contrast with asking an iid Bernoulli subset of the bits with fixed density $\delta$, which has a vanishing average clue whenever the sequence of functions in question is noise sensitive.